wp-plugins/landing-pages/readme.txt

 You can quickly take your existing designs and implement them using our <a href="http://docs.inboundnow.com/landing-pages/dev">templating framework</a>.

-The plugin is also fully extendable and has a number of actions, filters, and hooks available for use.
+The plugin is also fully extendable and has a number of <a href='http://docs.inboundnow.com/landing-pages/dev/core-hooks-filters'>actions, filters</a>, and hooks available for use.
 If a hook doesn't exist, simply ask and we can implement custom changes.

+<b>You can also follow us on <a href="https://github.com/inboundnow/landing-pages/">GitHub</a></b>

 == Installation ==